mjl-p4/accelerated_io_tools/README.md

 The `path` or `paths` must always be specified.

 ## Save to one or more files:
-By default, the file is saved to a path on node 0 by instance 0.
+By default, the file is saved to a path on the query coordinator instance.
 You can distribute the IO and network load by simultaneously writing data to multiple FS devices from several different instances (one instance per path).
 * `path=/path/to/file`: the location to save the file; required.
 If the operator enocunters a string parameter without '=', it assumes that to be the path.
 * `paths=/path1;/path2;..`: multiple file paths for saving from different instances, separated by semicolon.
 Must be specified along with `instances` and have an equal number of terms.
 Either `path` or `paths` must be specified, but not both.
 * `instance=I`: the instance to save the file on.
-Default is 0.
+Default is the instance the query is submitted to.
 * `instances=0;1;..`: multiple instance ID's for saving from different instances, separated by semicolon.
 Must be specified along with `paths` and have an equal number of unique terms.
 Either `instance` or `instances` must be specified, but not both.

 ## Other settings: